 CCbill (this is the one I used to use, not the easiest to set up but it’s still beginner-friendly.
 This doesn’t accept Paypal)

 PayKickStart (there’s a monthly fee for this one)

 I don’t recommend Clickbank, because they require that you put their Trust Bade (a kind of banner) on your pages, which can hurt your conversions.

 Once you’ve finished creating your sales funnel, with all three pages and the various products… you can drive paid traffic to test it.

-You should get about 25% conversion rate on the optin page and between 1-2% conversion rate on the one time offer page.
+You should get about a 25% conversion rate on the optin page and between 1-2% conversion rate on the one-time offer page.